-Even in the midst of this COVID-19 pandemic, homebuyers are still shopping for homes.
+Even in the midst of this COVID-19 pandemic, people are still looking to buy a home.
 And lenders are still originating purchase mortgages.
 There are new ways to view homes now and lending restrictions that are making it harder for first-time homebuyers to get into the market.
 Even with these changes, cautious optimism remains for those who are looking to get into a new home in 2020.

 Many economists believe that once the economy gets back up and running, the housing industry will see a boom in both sellers and buyers.
 Home prices are not going to fluctuate down from their current levels.
 Mortgage rates are going to remain low for the entire year and into 2021, making it more affordable for people to get into homes.
 The typical boom in the Spring housing market is now pushed to late Summer and early Fall.
 It will be interesting to see how this plays out.